wwpass/gluu/INSTALLATION.md

 This tutorial assumes that you have the following:

-- Gluu Server 4.1.1 installed on Ubuntu Server 18.04 or 16.04;
+- Gluu Server 4.2 installed on Ubuntu Server 20.04 or 18.04;
 - An administrative account on this Ubuntu Server;
 - An application certificate and private key for WWPass authentication;
 - WWPass Key app or hardware token;
-- Basic knowledge of HTML and CSS;

 ### Obtain Application Certificate and Private Key From WWPass